 - Thickened synovium

-Intravenous antibiotics should be given immediately following the procedure when infective focus is suspected.
+Intravenous antibiotics should be given immediately following the procedure when the infective focus is suspected.

 Get more stuff on Musculoskeltal Health